-Leasehold improvement Right of use assets
+- Right of use assets

-shorter of useful life and the term of the underlying lease over the term of the underlying lease
+over the term of the underlying lease

 An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on the disposal or retirement of an item of property and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.